 Skip to Main Content

-Many people are scared to get a divorce because they fear what will happen.
-They fear their spouse will ruin their reputation or cause a lot of drama that will cause the divorce to get derailed.
+Many people are scared of getting a divorce because they fear what will happen.
+They fear their spouse will ruin their reputation or cause a lot of drama that will derail the divorce.

 This is a real possibility when a person is married to a narcissist.
 A narcissist is someone who has a sense of arrogance and superiority.
 They don’t care about others and are seen as conceited.
 They may demean others to get their needs met.